-ASTM G8 Cathodic Disbonding of Pipeline Coatings
+ASTM G8 Cathodic Disbonding Testing for Pipeline Coatings

 ASTM G8 test procedures encompass rapid tests for comparing insulating coating techniques used on steel pipe outside to the preventing or minimizing corrosion in subterranean service when the pipe may or may not be cathodic protected.
 The standard is defined as the values expressed in SI units to three significant decimals.